 - Licensure and assignment of copyrights

-- Enforcing copyrights online and elsewhere, including federal litigation, Digital Millennium Copyright Act demands, take-down complaints for online infringement and more
+- Enforcing copyright online and elsewhere, including federal litigation, Digital Millennium Copyright Act demands, takedown complaints for online infringement and more

-We also advise clients on obtaining and registering copyrights, negotiating licenses and use of third-party works.
+We also advise clients on obtaining and registering copyrights (where required in the applicable jurisdiction), negotiating licenses and use of third-party works.

 Our team works closely with lawyers across the firm, including those in patent, trademark, international and litigation areas, to ensure that clients’ rights are broadly protected and enforced worldwide.
 Our intellectual property litigators have significant experience in successfully addressing misuse of copyrighted materials, from Digital Millennium Copyright Act takedown notices to enforcing our clients’ copyrights in court.

-- Creative works, such as music, film and literature
+- Creative works, such as art, music, film and literature

 - Software programs and applications